New Barnet

-New Barnet is a neighbourhood on the north east side of the London Borough of Barnet.
+New Barnet is a neighbourhood on the northeast side of the London Borough of Barnet.
 It is a largely residential North London suburb located east of Chipping Barnet, west of Cockfosters, south of the village of Monken Hadley and north of Oakleigh Park.

 Residential properties include a mix of late Victorian villas and terraces, Edwardian detached housing, 1950-60s council housing and the redevelopment of land to low storey flats in the 1980s and 1990s.
 The north edge of New Barnet borders Monken Hadley Common, a common mostly made up of woods and cut by walking paths.

 The main commercial area in New Barnet is east of New Barnet railway station on East Barnet Road.
 The high street is dominated by a medium-sized Sainsbury's supermarket with parking on top and is surrounded by a cluster of shops and facilities including Fayers, Just Add Water, PureGym, Tesco Express, Majestic Wine, Screwfix, Bikestrobe, Ink n Toner and Bodens Performing Arts.
 Several independent cafés also exist on the high street.

 A number of office blocks were built on Station Road to the west of the station in the 1960s and 70s; however, many have now been converted to flats.
 In the past, Station Approach in New Barnet was the home of CompShop, which produced the pioneering UK101 kit microcomputer.

 Public houses in New Barnet include The Railway Tavern, The Railway Bell (Wetherspoons), The Builders Arms, and The Lord Kitchener.